$\mathcal{P}^3$: Toward Versatile Embodied Agents: Experiments

-To evaluate $\bm{\mathcal{P}}^3$'s tool integration and execution capabilities, we designed six distinct tasks, encompassing various types of tool agents, including VLN, VLA, IoT, and web modules.
+\textbf{Independent Tasks.} To evaluate $\mathcal P^3$'s tool integration and execution capabilities, we designed six distinct tasks, encompassing various types of tool agents, including navigation, manipulation, IoT, and web modules.
 These tasks reflect real-world scenarios in which the robot must collaborate with multiple tools to achieve its goals.
-Details for each task are listed in the Technical Appendix.
+The task definitions and expected execution flows are summarized in Tables~\ref{tab:independent} and~\ref{tab:compating}.
 During the experiment, each task is given sufficient time for execution.
 Empirically, all successful attempts can be accomplished within one minute, which is acceptable in real-world applications.

-Results in table~\ref{tab:real-world} demonstrate that the $\bm{\mathcal{P}}^3$ framework exhibited robust performance across these tasks, showcasing its versatility in integrating diverse tools.
-For IoT-related tasks (e.g., Task 2), the framework achieved high success rates, indicating proficiency in interacting with smart devices.
-Similarly, Task 1 (pick up scrap paper) was autonomously executed, highlighting the framework's ability to integrate basic tools for active perception.
-Additionally, more complex tasks, such as Task 6 (``Move the cardboard box and place an order for delivery''), require the combination of navigation, manipulation, and web ordering.
-These multi-step operations were also carried out effectively, further illustrating the framework’s ability to combine tools and modules for complex task completion.
+Results in Table~\ref{tab:real-world} demonstrate that the $\mathcal P^3$ framework exhibited robust performance across these tasks, showcasing its versatility in integrating diverse tools.
+For IoT-related tasks (e.g., Task~2, turning off a humidifier), the framework achieved high success rates, indicating proficiency in interacting with smart devices.
+Similarly, Task~1 (autonomously picking up scrap paper) was completed without explicit human instruction, revealing $\mathcal P^3$’s ability to \emph{actively perceive} and generate actionable goals from environmental changes rather than waiting for user commands.
+In contrast, RoboOS lacks such an active perception mechanism and instead follows a purely \emph{passive execution paradigm}, where the agent performs only predefined user-issued instructions.
+As a result, RoboOS is unable to detect spontaneous opportunities for action—such as identifying scattered debris or recognizing newly emerged cleaning tasks—and thus cannot initiate behaviors beyond the instructed sequence.
+By continuously monitoring the environment through its perception module, $\mathcal P^3$ can autonomously propose and execute relevant tasks, which greatly enhances its adaptability in dynamic settings.
+This capability becomes particularly evident in more complex multi-step operations, such as Task~6 (``Move the cardboard box and place an order for delivery''), where $\mathcal P^3$ effectively combines navigation, manipulation, and web API calls.
+Together, these results underline that $\mathcal P^3$ not only integrates diverse tools but also extends the behavioral autonomy of embodied agents beyond the passive instruction-following paradigm characteristic of RoboOS.